Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Xoom’s parent company, PayPal, is one of the most well-known payment systems.
 Xoom has additional measures to protect your money while using the service:

-Regulation: Xoom shares all the same regulations and licences held by PayPal.
+- Regulation: Xoom shares all the same regulations and licenses held by PayPal.

 Case study: Our experience transferring money with Xoom